YoungjunNa/CV_YoungjunNa/README.md

 - [feed](https://github.com/adatalab/feed): A tool for getting the information of animal feeds.
 - [hanwoo](https://github.com/adatalab/hanwoo): A system for modeling the nutrient requirement of *Hanwoo* cattle.
 - [dairyCattle](https://github.com/adatalab/dairyCattle): A system for visualization and modeling the nutrient requirement of dairy cattle.
 - [CH4goat](https://github.com/adatalab/CH4goat): A artificial neural network models to predict the methane emission from goats.
+- [colorhunt](https://github.com/adatalab/colorhunt): Hunt the color insight into the color palette.

 ### Applications
 - [DairyLab](https://youngjunna.shinyapps.io/dairylab-pro): EDA and modeling tool for nutrition management of dairy cattle.